 You are here

 10 Reasons to See Wayne Rooney & D.C.
 United Play at Audi Field

 Major League Soccer in Washington, DC promises to bring out the ultimate fan experience and a lively crowd for every match.

 Unlike the "Washington" sports teams in the city, United is the only team that identifies as being from "DC," which is how most locals refer to the city.
 As such, going to a DCU feels like being a part of the local fabric – and this couldn’t be more true given Audi Field's location, which straddles two exciting neighborhoods, Capitol Riverfront and Southwest Waterfront.

 Whether you’re a life-long soccer fan or you’ve never watched a game before, you’ll love the energy, excitement and experience of seeing D.C.
 United play in person.
 From cheering on a legendary footballer to having the league's current gem of a stadium, there are plenty of reasons to hop on the band wagon and get tickets today.
 Check ‘em all out below.

 Cheer on the Black-and-Red along with a capacity crowd of 20,000 while enjoying a great seat, regardless of where you are.
 That’s because Audi Field’s proximity to the pitch is the closest in all of MLS.
 Sections of the front row are a mere eight feet from the action, and you don't need front-row seats to take it in.
 You can enjoy the view when buying concessions or walking to a different part of the stadium.
 And thanks to the high-angle stands, fans in far-back rows can still expect an intimate match experience.

 Mobile tickets are required to gain access into Audi Field – download the D.C.
 United app in Apple's App Store and Google Play.
-And if you’re looking for a quick beer or bite, use the app’s mobile concessions feature.
+Also, if you’re looking for a quick beer or bite, use the app’s mobile concessions feature.
 Just make sure to charge your phone before kickoff to maximize your experience.
 And if you have any issues about getting to or from the stadium, the app can help you navigate to your final destination.